Natasha Adair: Coaching career

 Following Adair's playing career, she went on to be an assistant coach at Georgetown (1998–2004) and Wake Forest (2004–2012).
 At Georgetown, she was primarily responsible for the post players.
 At Wake Forest, she was recruiting coordinator and post coach, before being promoted to associate head coach in 2007.

+College of Charleston

 In 2012, Adair became College of Charleston's women's head basketball coach.
 In her first season there, Adair guided her team to 16 wins and a spot in the Women's Basketball Invitational (WBI) postseason tournament.
-During the 2013-2014 season, Adair's team had a 19-15 record, marking the third-highest win total in the school's Division I era.
-The squad also finished third in conference play and advanced to the semifinals of both the Colonial Athletic Association Championship and the WBI.
-In 2014, Adair was introduced by Georgetown's Director of Athletics Lee Reed as the Hoyas' ninth women's head basketball coach.
+During the 2013–14 season — the Cougars first in the Colonial Athletic Association – Adair's team had a 19–15 record, marking the third-highest win total in the school's Division I era.
+The squad finished third in conference play and advanced to the semifinals of both the CAA Championship and the WBI.

+Georgetown

+In 2014, Adair returned to where she began her coaching career and became the Hoyas' ninth women's head basketball coach.
+At Georgetown, she turned around a four-win Hoyas program to a postseason contender in three seasons as head coach.
+Behind Adair's leadership, GU finished 2016–17 with a 17–13 record, the most wins for the Hoyas since 2011-12, and garnered the team's second-straight trip to the Women's National Invitation Tournament.

+Delaware

+Adair was selected as the fourth head coach in Delaware history on May 14, 2017.
+In five seasons she compiled a 95–58 record, including two back-to-back 20-win seasons, and captured the program's third CAA title.

+In her first season (2017-18) with the Blue Hens, Adair guided Delaware to its second most wins (19) and first postseason appearance since the 2013-14 campaign.
+Additionally, the Hens captured 10 conference victories for the first time since 2012-13.

+In 2020-21, Adair took home the CAA Coach of the Year honors after she helped guide her squad to a regular-season title and a WNIT semifinals appearance, finishing with a 24–5 overall record and 16–2 mark in league play.

+On January 7, 2022, Adair reached her 150th-career win against College of Charleston - her first head coaching stop.
+In 2021-22, she coached the Blue Hens to their first NCAA Tournament appearance in nearly a decade, losing to Maryland in the first round.